TommyGong08/FSAC-sim/README.md

 # FSAC-sim
-A simulation for FSAC(Formula Student China), mainly focus on motion planning and control.
+A simulation for FSAC(Formula Student Autonomous China), mainly focus on motion planning and control.